Welcome to the

 SAPCReN supports research relevant to the primary care setting, with a wide range of studies relating to topics such as disease prevention and health promotion, screening and early diagnosis, surveillance, and management of various health conditions.

-SAPCReN has been operating in Southern Alberta since 2007 and has grown to include more than 240 members.
+SAPCReN has been operating in Southern Alberta since 2007 and has grown to include more than 300 members and 377,000 patients.

 Primary care health professionals from any discipline such as nurses, pharmacists, pediatricians, dentists, and physicians are encouraged to join and participate in this research network, contact us for details.